StackStorm/st2docs/docs/source/chatops/aliases.rst

   - the ``display`` string (``google {{query}}``) will be exposed via the ``!help`` command.
   - strings from the `representation` list (``(google|look for) {{query=StackStorm}}[!.]?`` regex, and ``search google for {{query}}`` string) will be matched by Hubot.

-You can use both strings and display-representation objects in ``format`s` at the same time:
+You can use both strings and display-representation objects in ``formats`` at the same time:

 .. code-block:: yaml